1.Scope of application

 6. Additional Services

-6.1 Additional services can also be provided at Geosurv’s standard rates and conditions as detailed below.
+6.1 Additional services can also be provided at Geosurv’s standard rates and condition.

 7. Liability for defective Services